flenniken/statictea/docs/runFunction.md

 # <a id="a27"></a>funPath

-<p>Split a file path into pieces.
-Return a dictionary with the filename, basename, extension and directory.</p>
+Split a file path into pieces.
+Return a dictionary with the filename, basename, extension and directory.

-<p>You pass a path string and the optional path separator.
+You pass a path string and the optional path separator.
 When no separator, the current system separator is used.

 * p1: path string
 * p2: optional separator string, "/" or "".